LCR2022/dsc-phase-1-project/README.md

 ![Capture](https://github.com/LCR2022/dsc-phase-1-project/assets/99391873/bcda43f4-68e7-4a13-9011-ab94a7fa9a96)

 ### 2. Drama is the most lucrative Movie Genre.
-The top 3 movies genres produced in the industry are:
+The top 2 movies genres produced in the industry are:
-* Drama, Documentary, Comedy
-The bottom 3 movies genres produced in the industry are:
-* Short, Adult, Game-Shows
+* Drama and Documentary

 ![ROI vs Genre](https://github.com/LCR2022/dsc-phase-1-project/assets/99391873/669b118c-5a33-4d2a-97c9-c937c77a037b)